xpl/ansicolor/README.md

 ### Custom Color Themes

-You can change default RGB values:
+You can change default RGB values (this will currently work in Chrome only):

 ```javascript
 ansi.rgb = {